Skip to content

 Description

-Cultural Heritage Assessment and Monitoring introduces participants to cultural resource management by providing methods of conducting assessments of traditional plants, wildlife and riparian features.
-In this course we consider pressures on the landscape, the cultural features of the land, and techniques that can be used to protect these features.
+Cultural Heritage Assessment and Monitoring (CHM) introduces participants to cultural resource management by providing methods of conducting assessments of traditional plants, wildlife and riparian features.
+This four‑day course considers pressures on the landscape, the cultural features of the land, and techniques that can be used to protect these features.
 Additionally, options for both short-term and long-term monitoring are explored with a cultural heritage lens.
 This program provides practical Inventory skills in the field utilizing visits to heritage, local, and community locations.

 The emphasis of this course is on: